Finding a Top Financial Advisor Firm in Oakland, California

 - certified divorce financial analyst (CDFA)

 Ginsburg Financial Advisors charges clients commissions when certain trades are made within their portfolios.
 This fee-based firm may also attempt to sell you insurance policies to supplement your advisory account, and advisors may earn commissions from sales.
 The firm is a fiduciary though, requiring it to act in your best financial interest at all times.

 Ginsburg Financial Advisors is principally owned by its founder and president, Larry Ginsburg.
 Notably, Ginsburg has also served as an industry expert witness in various securities litigations since 1991.
 The firm, which was founded in 2007, is one of the younger firms on this list.
 However, its advisors average about 30 years in the financial field.

 The financial planning and investment management services offered by Ginsburg can be customized according to your personal needs and financial information.
 The firm has the ability to create estate plans, education funding plans, tax minimization analyses, retirement plans and employee benefits reviews.

 Ginsburg Financial Advisors uses tactical asset allocations to construct portfolios for clients.
-Through this, the firm aims to achieve diversification to avoid overinvesting in one or more currently overvalued markets.
+Through this strategy, the firm aims to achieve diversification to avoid overinvesting in overvalued markets.
 The firm instead looks to place your money into undervalued markets that are expected to increase in value in the future.

 Ginsburg Financial Advisors intends for your investments to remain in your portfolio for a long time, but that doesn’t mean it won’t check in.
 The firm will periodically rebalance your portfolio to ensure that the original investment plan created for your account is still being enacted.